+I go camping with the above equipment.
 The total loads used per day is 102 Ah, therefore this needs to be put back into the battery each day.
 In order to maximise efficiency and extend the life of a battery, it is recommended that the battery is only discharged to no more than 50%.
-Therefore, you would need around a 204Ah battery.
+Therefore, I would need around a 204Ah battery.

 102Ah x 12V = 1,224Wh

-It’s not uncommon these days to see 4WD’s with a fixed 150W solar panel and then supplementing it with an additional solar panel or blanket to provide more sustainable power when using more devices/appliances at camp.
+It’s not uncommon these days to see 4WD’s with a fixed 150W solar panel and an additional solar panel or solar blanket to provide more sustainable power when using more devices/appliances at camp.

 Although the concept can be quite technical, once you get your head around the calculations and different scenarios, you will find it’s not that complicated at all.
-All it requires is just a bit of your time and sitting down with a pen and paper to work it all out.
+All it requires is just a bit of your time to sit down with a pen and paper to work it all out.

-To get started on your journey, click on the button below.
+To use the REDARC solar calculator, click on the button below.